-A registrant need not ascertain whether the client is an insider if the only securities traded for the client are mutual fund securities and scholarship plan securities referred to in sectionsparagraphs 7.1(2)(b) and 7.1(2)(c).
+A registrant need not ascertain whether the client is an insider if the only securities traded for the client are mutual fund securities and scholarship plan securities referred to in paragraphs 7.1(2)(b) and 7.1(2)(c).
 However, we encourage firms, when selling highly concentrated pooled funds, to enquire as to whether a client is an insider of the issuer of any securities held by the fund, notwithstanding the exemption provided in subsection 13.2(7).
-In addition, we remind registrants that they remain subject to the requirement in sectionparagraph 13.2(2)(b) when they trade any other securities than those listed in sectionsparagraphs 7.1(2)(b) and 7.1(2)(c).
+In addition, we remind registrants that they remain subject to the requirement in paragraph 13.2(2)(b) when they trade any other securities than those listed in paragraphs 7.1(2)(c).